Meanwhale/MeanscriptCLI/README.md

 ## Project Content

 This project contains C++ source code for Meanscript library, command line tool, and a demo program.
-Visual Studio (2017) solution file is in *src* folder.
-A *Makefile* for Linux build is in root folder.
+Visual Studio (2017) solution file is in the *src* folder.
+A *Makefile* for Linux build is in the root folder.

 ## 5 Minutes Tutorial

 * **Microsoft Visual C++:** Open the solution file in _src_ folder and build the _MeanscriptCmd_ project.
 * **Linux:** Run `make` at project's root folder to build a command line tool (GCC 6.1 or higher required).

-After a successful build run `bin/mean` to see command line arguments.
+After a successful build run `bin/mean` to see the command line arguments.

 ### Hello world